miekg/skydns2/README.md

 This is the original [announcement blog post](http://blog.gopheracademy.com/skydns) for version 1.
 Since then, SkyDNS has seen some changes, most notably the ability to use etcd as a backend.

+# Changes with version 1

+SkyDNS version 1 has a raft implemention

+SkyDNS2:

+* Does away with Raft and uses Etcd (which uses raft).
+* Makes is possible to query arbitrary domain names.
+* Is basically a thin layer above etcd that translates etcd keys and values to the DNS.

 ## Setup / Install
 Download/compile and run etcd.
 See the documentation for etcd at <https://github.com/coreos/etcd>.